kencx/source/content/colophon.md

 draft: false
 ---

-This site is my attempt for [learning in public](https://www.swyx.io/learn-in-public/).
 All information represents my knowledge at that time and is not guaranteed to be accurate, but I try my best to ensure its researched and referenced.
 Incomplete documents will be flagged.
 Any constructive criticism is welcome.

 - Notes are sorted alphabetically with a "last edited" date
 - Blog posts are sorted chronologically by the date they are first posted and appended with a "last edited" date.
 - Some documents are incomplete and will be flagged as such.
-- A site-wide search engine is _coming soon_.
+- A site-wide search engine is probably _coming soon_.

 ### Software